When can I submit an application for the Property Tax Postponement (PTP) Program?

 Once my PTP account is established, may I request a subordination of the PTP lien?

-No. State law requires that the PTP lien retain its priority.
+No. State law requires that the PTP lien retain priority over all other creditors.

 When do taxes postponed under PTP become due and payable?